 Aaron Carter is making his 2013 Penn State return at the beginning of the Fall '13 semester.

-Posted about 12 months ago by
+Posted about a year ago by

 Managing Editor, Dave Cole reflects on his experience at Penn State.